Eden, in his 1797 survey of the poor in England (and parts of Wales), reported of Wrexham that:

 Concerns were raised , though, on a weekly basis, as to the tide of effluent — referred to in delicate Victorian parlance as a 'nuisance' - which flowed from the Workhouse into the Mill Race.
 This festering waste was responsible, apparently, for the spread of typhus in the house, and the Guardians' discussions about it seem to have had no practical effect.
 It seems that they were unwilling, as usual, to put up the cash to improve conditions.

 In early July — perhaps as a result of this — William and the porter, Morris, both became ill.
-Two Guardians, paying a surprise visit to the house, discovered the Master 'in a very dangerous state, dying on his legs' and the porter unable to work.
+Two Guardians, paying a surprise visit to the house, discovered the Master 'in a very dangerous state,', while the porter was 'dying on his legs' and unable to work.
 Proceeding further into the house, they discovered disorder and misrule of the sort portrayed in an Edgar Allan Poe short story — lunatic inmates running round mutilating themselves, the Matron prostrate with grief, and no work or duty having been done for a week.
 The schoolmaster was told to take over the running of the house quam celerrime.

 William died on July 4th 1863, allegedly of 'disease of the liver accompanied by haemorrhage'.
 The porter resigned soon after.
 At the Denbigh archives at Ruthin, the list of extant Guardians' minutes has those for 1863 were missing, possibly removed, though all other years were present during the period.
 Is it possible that William's death was in any way suspicious, or that the Guardians were covering up their dithering over dealing with the health hazard caused by the effluent in the mill race?